kgoebber/Met_Computer_Apps/fortran_structure/fortran-program-elements.md

 ## Fortran Program Elements

-Fortran is not a free-form language (especially Fortan 77, which is what is being used here) and has some *very* script rules for how source code is written.
-This largely stems from the history of Fortran and the limited to store infromation locally on a computer.
+Fortran is not a free-form language (especially Fortran 77, which is what is being used here) and has some *very* script rules for how source code is written.
+This largely stems from the history of Fortran and the limited to store information locally on a computer.
 As a result, early coding utilized punch cards that contained exactly one line of code per card (see example below).
 As a result, there were only a limited number of spaces available on a line (e.g., 72, 80) and the beginning of each line has reserved functionality, which is described below.
 You can even create your own punch cards [today](http://www.masswerk.at/keypunch/) and experience what it was like for programmers of yore...just don't drop your box of cards!

 <!-- ![alt](https://upload.wikimedia.org/wikipedia/commons/5/58/FortranCardPROJ039.agr.jpg) -->
 <img src="https://upload.wikimedia.org/wikipedia/commons/5/58/FortranCardPROJ039.agr.jpg" width="500"><br>